 4. Myth: You Cannot Get Pregnant During Periods

-The chances of getting pregnant during periods are low.
-But the truth is that it is possible.
+Fact: It is possible to become pregnant during menstruation.
+Though the chances are pretty low.
 Did you know sperm could live up to 5 days in the vagina?
 This means if you do have unprotected sex during your periods, and if your ovulation decides to come in a little early, you could get pregnant.
 Because there is enough time for sperms to reach and fertilize the egg.
 Always wear protection during sex, even if you are on your period.

 5. Myth: You Can’t Have Sex During Periods